 What to Expect

 When you visit us for cosmetic bonding in Fryeburg, we can usually complete the procedure in one visit and in under an hour.
-First, Dr. Harper or Dr. Hennessy will clean the surface of the tooth that they’re bonding so it’s free of plaque.
+First, Dr. Harper or Dr. Pickerell will clean the surface of the tooth that they’re bonding so it’s free of plaque.
 They’ll then etch the surface with an acidic gel, which opens up little pores on the tooth.
 After rinsing off the etching solution, they’ll paint on a thin layer of the composite resin in a shade that matches your tooth.
 The liquid material fills the pores, creating a micromechanical bond.
 The bonding material is then hardened with the curing light.

-After the first layer has hardened, Dr. Harper or Dr. Hennessy can paint on another layer and cure it, repeating the process with as many layers as necessary to get the ideal thickness.
+After the first layer has hardened, Dr. Harper or Dr. Pickerell can paint on another layer and cure it, repeating the process with as many layers as necessary to get the ideal thickness.
 They’ll shape the bonding material to make it look exactly like the rest of your tooth.
 When the look and fit are perfect, they’ll finish up by polishing it.